fritzb/asynclog/README.md

 # benchmark

-1 millions log took 350ms
+350ms for 1M logs on Macbook Air i5